About The HyperTexts

 a difference, by helping poets and readers connect.

 The Best of The HyperTexts

-showcases some of the best poems we have published over the last two decades.
+showcases some of the best poems we have published over the last three decades.

 showcases outstanding poems by the immortal poets of the English language.